 The Bloomberg Consumer Comfort Index rose to minus 31.8 in the period ended Dec.
 30, its highest since April, from minus 32.1 a week earlier, according to a report today.
 Figures from the ADP Research Institute showed a 215,000 increase in employment, the largest since February, while the Labor Department said more Americans filed claims for jobless benefits last week.

-This week’s agreement averting income-tax increases on about 99 percent of households, combined with the pickup in hiring, may give confidence an added lift after spending at stores from Nordstrom Inc. (JWN) to Gap Inc. (GPS) topped analysts’ estimates last month.
+This week’s agreement averting income-tax increases on about 99 percent of households, combined with the pickup in hiring, may give confidence an added lift after spending at stores from Nordstrom Inc. (JWN:US) to Gap Inc. (GPS:US) topped analysts’ estimates last month.
 A strengthening economy lowers the risk that further deliberations on government spending cuts and the debt will derail the expansion.

 “The economy is growing quite well,” said David Sloan, a New York-based senior economist at 4Cast Inc., the best ADP forecaster over the past two years, according to data compiled by Bloomberg.
 “The labor market seems to be expanding at a fairly solid pace.
 Consumer spending will continue to grow, but slowly.”